apostrophecms/starter-kit-assembly-essentials/README.md

 ```
 The resulting base URL for this site will be `http://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.

-These options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.
+These options apply only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.

 > Note that your dashboard will also be affected, the base URL would become `https://dashboard-assembly.staging.your-domain.com`

 > **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
 It's there for self-hosted customers with different needs.

-### Changing locale separator of your subdomains (optional)
+### Changing the locale separator of your subdomains (optional)

 The `localeSeparator` configuration option, which defaults to `.`, allows you to change how the subdomains for localized sites (if chosen so) will be built.
 By default a dot separator will be used.
 For example, if "Separate Host" is enabled for a particular locale, `fr.cars.your-domain.com` will be the URL of a site with the short name `cars` and the `fr` locale.
 If you apply the following configuration: